The following are my free resources for ghost hunters and paranormal investigators:

 - Ghosts and Unplanned Provoking

 - Is Your House Haunted? – A brief checklist of things that can seem like ghosts… but they’re not.
-(This will be replaced in late 2017 or early 2018, when I publish an updated version of the related book.)
+(This will be replaced when I publish an updated version of the related book.)

 - Ley Lines Mindmap – Things I consider when I plot ley lines for paranormal research.
 (Only for advanced researchers.
 This may be too confusing to leave online; for now, I’m undecided.)